 Spruce Grove is often exposed to extreme weather.
 Here are some common risk factors homeowners in Spruce Grove should watch out for:

-Severe Event Probability in Spruce Grove
+Probability of Significant Disasters in Spruce Grove

 On July 31, 1987, the same “Black Friday” storm that ravaged Edmonton sent high winds into Spruce Grove, causing property damage.